 Kids love to create.

-A lot of times I will walk into the kitchen and find mine surrounded by craft items.
-Pipe cleaners, glue sticks, colored paper bits, and pom-poms will be scattered about as they design a house for their miniature animals or maybe a mask they plan to use for play.
+A lot of times I will walk into the kitchen and find mine surrounded by pipe cleaners, glue sticks, colored paper bits, and pom-poms as they use their imaginations.

 Open-ended craft time like that is important.